malcolmgroves/FluentQuery/README.markdown

         if LPerson.Age > 18 then
         begin
           Inc(LOver18Count);

-          // do something with your adult LPerson if LOver18Count = 2 then
+          // do something here with your adult LPerson

+          if LOver18Count = 2 then
             break;
         end;